 E. Sustain the reform after the funding period ends.

-Actions: Timeline: The school improvement plan requires that processes, procedures, training, and collaboration take place to support capacity growth for the system and school staff.
+The school improvement plan requires that processes, procedures, training, and collaboration take place to support capacity growth for the system and school staff.
 Instructional and leadership growth will be paramount to sustain the change outlined in the plan.

-Years 1-3 The plan for improvement outlined in the grant provides a platform of support for teacher professional growth, instructional improvements, student support for achievement, and leadership responsibility.
+The plan for improvement outlined in the grant provides a platform of support for teacher professional growth, instructional improvements, student support for achievement, and leadership responsibility.
 The plan will be embedded into the school's Title I school improvement plan.
 Following the outline of the plan with deliberate implementation and fidelity will build a foundation for sustained reform at the end of the grant funding period.
 The use of outside agencies will allow the system to monitor the fidelity of the implementation through the eyes of outside evaluators removed from the day-to-day process of school and system operations.
 Through those supports the focus for improvement will remain laser-like even through changes may occur in the attrition of personnel.

 Academic coaches will work with the staff to establish practices that will be sustained after the grant time.
 The principal will establish a plan for monitoring and ensuring an implementation that is consistent and pervasive.

-By providing a designated time for tutoring and attendance and credit recovery, students will become more successful and targeted towards on- time graduation.
+By providing a designated time for tutoring and credit and attendance recovery, students will become more successful and targeted towards ontime graduation.

 The professional learning, tutoring, and overall student and teacher support will continue beyond the grant.
-Additionally, it is hoped that the intensity will be able to be lessened to the extent that existing Title I and Title II funds will support improvement for teachers and students.
-The lessening of intensity will be due to the scope of the grant; the consistent implementation and fidelity of implementation of the programs, professional development, and strategies; the increased capacity of the teaching and administrative staff; and improved student achievement.
+Existing Title I and Title II funds will support improvement for teachers and students.
+The lessening of intensity will be due to the scope of the grant; the consistent implementation and fidelity of implementation of the programs, professional development, and strategies; the increased capacity of the teaching and administrative staff, and improved student achievement.